GitMirroring/gnuboot/site/contrib.md

 * General management.
 Leah handles all outside contributions to Libreboot, reviews pull requests, deals with bug reports, delegates tasks when necessary or desirable.
-Leah controls the libreboot.org server infrastructure, hosted in her lab (of course it runs Libreboot!)
+Leah controls the libreboot.srht.site server infrastructure, hosted in her lab (of course it runs Libreboot!)
 * Leah has the final say on all decisions, taking input via discussion with members of the public, mostly on IRC.
 Leah oversees releases of Libreboot,